 I realised that I had solved these problems at one time or the other in the past, but hadn’t joined them up into a single tool belt that I could access with a simple command in one stroke.
-Like my backup routine before, I realised I could create a
+I realised I could create a

 Makefile that could make it all possible.

 My hkp repository is a result of that.
 The tool-belt is now accessible from any folder at my finger tips.
 Here are the available tools:

 ckunte at air in ~/hkp (master) $ hk usage: make --file=~/hkp/Makefile <cmd> <cmd> available: cmbi combine all pdf files in the curr folder cmbs combine sub-folder-wise pdf files efd purge empty folders ffp apply permissions: folders (755), files (644) plcf purge LaTeX compile files cmpr compress all pdf files in the curr folder cr delete and recreate master git repository

 Among the above, combining files proved troublesome, especially with all kinds of poorly named files.
 For a while I tried